peanutbutterlou/BondedHM10/Readme.md

 ## Examples

 - **BondedHM10_Central_Provision** - See how to provision an HM-10 module so that it can operate in "Central" mode and print out to the Serial Monitor the module's MAC address.
-- **BondedHM10_Central** - See how operate the HM-10 module in Central mode using the BondedHM10 library.
+- **BondedHM10_Central** - See how to operate the HM-10 module in Central mode using the BondedHM10 library.
 This example will also demonstrate how to do the following:
     - Configure the Central to attempt to connect to the Peripheral on startup.
     - Configure the Central to attempt to auto-reconnect to the Peripheral, and how often to retry.
 This is useful in the event of a disconnect or if the connection attempt on startup failed.
     - How to handle